 Again, you’ve only given them a small amount of information and they might ask how?

 The conversation above was using pulling methods rather than pushing.
-Curiosity is a networkers best tool, and it opens up much larger discussions about your business than when you try and force information on people.
+Curiosity is a networkers’ best tool, and it opens up much larger discussions about your business than when you try to force information on people.

 He used to say,